theandrewliu/OverRated/docs/journals/yesenia-ramirez.md

 Andrew and I worked on the creating a rating and getting the average of someone's ratings.

 Today, I learned that what you google is important in the results that you get.
 I was quickly able to find a solution to our problem when I googled the correct search terms.
 Also, Andrew taught me how to get the average in sql.

+## June 10, 2022
+* Rating implemented into random filtered profile Today, Andrew and I included our rating feature into our profile detail and connections page.
+This will show the profile's average rating.

+* Front end help
+Andrew and I helped with the front end today.
+Jeremy was working on our websockets for the chat and he wanted to mess with it more before we were able to start on the back end.
+I added the rating average to the connections page and started working on a bug in our update profile for when someone chooses their gender preferences.

+Today, I learned how to create a function outside of the React component so it can exported and be implemented in different components.
+Thanks to Curtis.
+I also saw how Curtis guided us on how to have the profile details fetched before our chat started connecting.